 Has optimism for China recovery already been priced into BHP?

 Going into 2014 we expect to see lows formed and to act as a base early in the year.
-Coming into the end of 2013 momentum has been decisively bearish, causing stock price falls from $38.27 to mid $35’s.
-There could still be some momentum left on the downside, however we do then expect to see prices heading higher towards our 2014 target range of $38 to $39.
+Coming into the end of 2013 momentum has been decisively bearish.
+Causing stock price to fall from $38.27 to mid $35’s.
+There could still be some momentum left on the downside.
+However, we do then expect to see prices heading higher towards our 2014 target range of $38 to $39.